How to Apply...

 In addition to fees and stipend, researchers are allocated a research and travel allowance (presently totalling £2,600) to cover conference travel and research expenses during their four years. iGGi also covers travel and accommodation required by the demands of the iGGi programme such as attendance at other sites for the taught modules and attendance at the iGGi Conference, subject to EPSRC eligibility criteria.

-Note that EU and international researchers on a Student visa will have to pay a healthcare surcharge of currently £470 per year; this is not covered by iGGi.
+[Relevant only for the first recruitment round or self-funded: Note that EU and international researchers on a Student visa will have to pay a healthcare surcharge of currently £470 per year; this is not covered by iGGi.]

 It is always possible to apply to the iGGi programme as a self-funded student or with funding from another source.
 Please be aware that you will need to be able to prove that you have the funding to cover the tuition fees, living costs, and the additional travel and accommodation costs required for this course.